KoreaLogicDay/KoreaLogicDay.github.io/2025/abstracts.md

 ### Javier de la Nuez González

+### Hanul Jeon : _On a proof-theoretic dilator and Pohlers' characteristic ordinals_

 ### Dongwoo Kim : _Reference and Analysis in Frege_

 I discuss Frege's definition of number.
 I argue that the definition is intended to preserve the references of the ordinary number terms.